rossana87/Project_4/README.md

 #### Models

 Soon after setting up the project, I created the models per app and registered them in the admin.py file of the app itself.
-As per the Diagram above, I had a total of four models.
+As per the diagram above, I had a total of four models.

 1. Cali Class Model